 A balance transfer credit card for debts larger than $25,000 requires careful consideration.

 Keeping on top of different credit cards and loans with rising interest rates can be as frustrating as it is money and time-consuming.
-At times it may even feel like a mountain that you just can’t climb on your own.
-There are ways to get over that hill though, and a large credit card balance transfer may be what you need.

 With a large balance transfer you can consolidate your debt or simply get it to a credit card with a lower APR to make management easier and interest payments less.
 Navigating a large balance transfer may be a little overwhelming, but this guide should give you a good jumping-off point.